 As the gums swell and bacteria grows, the gums begin to recede and widen, making teeth loose and even more susceptible to infection.
 At this stage, it may be necessary to remove the tooth to prevent further spread of the disease.

 The key to preventing gum disease is a good oral hygiene.
 This involves:

 • Brushing your teeth – this should be done twice each day just before eating or an hour afterwards.
-A traditional manual toothbrush is effective, but there are some electric toothbrushes that are favoured by dentists and my prove more effective in the removal of plaque
+A traditional manual toothbrush is effective, but there are some electric toothbrushes that are favored by dentists and my prove more effective in the removal of plaque

 • Cleaning between teeth – It is equally as important to clean between your teeth.
 There are a number of areas that are often missed by a toothbrush but still contain food debris and bacteria, which can cause gum disease if ignored.
-There are a number of products that can clean between teeth, but commonly flossing interdental brushing is favoured, both of which should be used once or twice a day.
+There are a number of products that can clean between teeth, but commonly flossing interdental brushing is favored, both of which should be used once or twice a day.